marcj/css-element-queries/README.md

  - no performance issues since it listens only on size changes of elements that have element query rules defined through css.
 Other element query polifills only listen on `window.onresize` which causes performance issues and allows only to detect changes via window.resize event and not inside layout changes like css3 animation, :hover, DOM changes etc.
  - no interval/timeout detection.
 Truly event-based through integrated ResizeSensor class.
+ - automatically discovers new DOM elements.
+No need to call javascript manually.
  - no CSS modifications.
 Valid CSS Syntax
  - all CSS selectors available.
 Uses regular attribute selector.
-No need to write rules in HTML.
+No need to write rules in HTML/JS.
- - supports and tested in webkit, gecko and IE(7/8/9/10/11)
+ - supports and tested in webkit, gecko and IE(10+)
  - `min-width`, `min-height`, `max-width` and `max-height` are supported so far
  - works with any layout modifications: HTML (innerHTML etc), inline styles, DOM mutation, CSS3 transitions, fluid layout changes (also percent changes), pseudo classes (:hover etc.), window resizes and more
  - no Javascript-Framework dependency (works with jQuery, Mootools, etc.)